On detection probabilities of link invariants: Introduction

 \begin{Remark} (\emph{Why this phenomenon is surprising.}) We had no a priori reason to expect the invariants in \autoref{T:Main} to have detection probability zero, so the theorem was genuinely surprising to us (even if there were hints).
 To emphasize why \autoref{R:NotSurprising} does not translate into statements about detection probabilities, we give an analogy: deciding whether a graph contains a Hamiltonian cycle is NP-complete, yet in the standard random-graph models the heuristic ``Every graph is Hamiltonian'' is asymptotically correct with probability one (i.e. asymptotically almost surely).

 Equally striking is the rate of decay: in our data, the Jones polynomial detects only about 40\% of prime knots with at most 18 crossings; see \autoref{S:BigData}. \end{Remark}

 \textbf{Acknowledgments.} We thank Radmila Sazdanovic, whose talk (York, July 2024) sparked this project.
 We used ChatGPT to assist with coding, proofreading, conjecture generation, and aspects of proof development, and we gratefully acknowledge this support.
-Part of this project was done while the second author visited the third author at the Universit{\'e} catholique de Louvain, and their hospitality is gratefully acknowledged.
+We thank Alexis Langlois-Rémillard for pointer to the literature, which sparked part of this collaboration.
+Part of this project was done while the second author visited the fourth author at the Universit{\'e} catholique de Louvain, and their hospitality is gratefully acknowledged.

 This work used the Katana computational cluster (DOI: \url{https://doi.org/10.26190/669X-A286}), supported by Research Technology Services at UNSW Sydney, and some of the computations were performed using the resources of the Laboratoire de Math{\'e}matiques Blaise Pascal.